-Many people are afraid of this question.
+Many people are afraid of this particular question.
 We do not like to speak about our weaknesses.
-What more, we even typically do not know our own weaknesses…
+What is more, we often do not know our own weaknesses…

-Strengths that are related to the job and weaknesses that do not matter
+Strengths that are related for the job and weaknesses that do not matter

 - Responsibility and loyalty

 - Good understanding for the others and their needs

 - Problem solving ability

 Think about your own personality for a while.
 Identify your strengths and match them with the strengths on my list.
 Choose a few for your interview answer.

 Every person has at least one weakness.
 To tell that you do not have any weaknesses would be a mistake, and it would most likely cost you your chances of succeeding in that particular interview.